GuoJiKaiHehe/esc-pos-encoder-ts/README.md

-# esc-pos-encoder-ts
+# @mexicocss/esc-pos-encoder-ts

-Create a set of commands that can be send to any receipt printer that supports ESC/POS
+Create a set of commands that can be send to any receipt printer that supports ESC/POS port to typescript

 ## Usage

 First, install the package using npm:

-    npm install @mexicocss/esc-pos-encoder --save
+    npm install @mexicocss/esc-pos-encoder-ts --save

 Then, require the package and use it like so: